 On July 2, 2019, Duke Energy Indiana filed a general rate case with the IURC for a rate increase for retail customers of approximately \$395 million.
 The rebuttal case, filed on December 4, 2019, updated the requested revenue requirement to result in a 15.6% or \$396 million average retail rate increase, including the impacts of the Utility Receipts Tax.
 Hearings concluded on February 7, 2020.
 On June 29, 2020, the IURC issued an order in the rate case approving a revenue increase of \$146 million before certain adjustments and ratemaking refinements.
 The order approved Duke Energy Indiana's requested forecasted rate base of \$10.2 billion as of December 31, 2020, including the Edwardsport Integrated Gasification Combined Cycle (IGCC) Plant.
 The IURC reduced Duke Energy Indiana's request by slightly more than \$200 million, when accounting for the utility receipts tax and other adjustments.
 Approximately 50% of the reduction was due to a prospective change in depreciation and use of regulatory asset for the end-of-life inventory at retired generating plants, approximately 20% was due to the approved ROE of 9.7% versus the requested ROE of 10.4% and approximately 20% was related to miscellaneous earnings neutral adjustments.
-Step one rates were estimated to be approximately 75% of the total rate increase were approved on July 28, 2021, and implemented in August 2021.
+Step one rates were estimated to be approximately 75% of the total and became effective on July 30, 2020.
+Step two rates estimated to be the remaining 25% of the total and might became the in August 2021.

 Several groups appealed the IURC order to the Indiana Court of Appeals.
 Appellate briefs were filed on October 14, 2020, focusing on three issues: wholesale sales allocations, coal ash basin cost recovery and the Edwardsport IGCC operating and maintenance expense level approved.
 The Indiana Court of Appeals affirmed the IURC decision on May 13, 2021.
 The Indiana Office of Utility Consumer Counselor (OUCC) and the Duke Industrial Group filed a joint petition to transfer the rate case appeal to the Indiana Supreme Court on June 28, 2021.
 The Indiana Supreme Court issued its opinion on March 10, 2022, finding that the IURC erred in allowing Duke Energy Indiana to recover coal ash costs incurred before the IURC's rate case order in June 2020.
-The Indiana Supreme Court found that allowing Duke Energy Indiana to recover coal ash costs incurred between rate cases that exceeded the amount built into base rates violated the prohibition against retroactive ratemaking.
+The Indiana Supreme Court found that allowing Duke Energy Indiana to recover coal ash costs incurred before the IURC's rate cases that exceeded the amount built into base rates violated the prohibition against retroactive ratemaking.
 The IURC's order has been remanded to the IURC for additional proceedings consistent with the Indiana Supreme Court's opinion.
 As a result of the court's opinion, Duke Energy Indiana recognized pretax charges of approximately \$211 million to Impairment of assets and other charges and \$46 million to Operating revenues in the Condensed Consolidated Statements of Operations for the six months ended June 30, 2022.
 Duke Energy Indiana expects to file its testimony in the remand proceeding on August 18, 2022.
 Duke Energy Indiana cannot predict the outcome of this matter.